Porges/ways-to-play/articles/games/tic-tac-toe.md

 ### Spit

-Yet another isomorphic variant is [@WinningWaysV3, p.
+Yet another isomorphic variant is played as follows [@WinningWaysV3, p.
 732]:

 Write down the nine words ‘Spit’, ‘Not’, ‘So’, ‘Fat’, ‘Fop’, ‘As’, ‘If’, ‘In’, and ‘Pan’ on separate pieces of paper.
 The players take turns taking a single card.
 A player wins if they collect all the cards with a given letter (e.g.
 ‘In’, ‘If’, and ‘Spit’ would win since these are all the words containing ‘i’).

-This can be shown to be the same game as follows:
+This can be shown to be the same game in this way (note that the number of letters in each word is the same as the number of lines that can be formed through that square):

 <table class="centred rule-first-row rule-first-col
 rule-last-col"><tbody><tr><td><strong